Got 2 Days in Venice? Here’s what to see do and eat!

 We had read beforehand that it was hard to maneuver heavy luggage (We had forced ourselves to pack light- but we still had a ton of stuff) into Venice using public transportation.
 So we decide to take a “speed boat”… which is basically Venice’s version of a taxi.
 Venice is essentially an island that you must reach by water.

 The ride into Venice is a splurge but it is totally worth the scenery and stress free experience.
+If you only have 2 days in Venice it’s a great way to save time.

 Check out these views!